-a) Contract Miles (column 20) - to be used to express the distances in miles agreed with Network Rail.
+(a) Contract Miles (column 20) - to be used to express the distances in miles agreed with Network Rail.

-Contingent rights
+Contingent Rights

-- 65. When completing the Rights Table for contingent rights, a number of the columns used in the expression of firm rights will be left blank or shaded grey because contingent rights relate to a quantum of train slots, with no specification as to their timing or routing.
-Where the columns in the table are completed, we will expect the same level of detail as set out above in respect of firm rights to be provided for contingent rights.
-The list below therefore only identify where the expression of contingent rights in the Rights Table will differ from that of firm rights: - a) Special Terms (column 15) for contingent rights, the term "contingent right" must be included in the Special Terms column; and b) Departure Window (columns 3 and 4), Arrival Window (columns 8 and 9) and Additional Data (columns 12 to 15) cannot be known for contingent rights, so these columns will be blank.
+- 64. When completing the Rights Table for contingent rights, a number of the columns used in the expression of firm rights will be left blank or shaded grey because contingent rights relate to a quantum of train slots, usually with no specification as to their timing or routing. - 65.
+Where the columns in the table are completed, we will expect the same level of detail as set out above in respect of firm rights to also be provided for contingent rights.
+The list below therefore only identifies where the expression of contingent rights in the Rights Table will differ from that of firm rights: - (a) Special Terms (column 15) for contingent rights, the term "contingent right" will need to be included in this column. - (b) Departure Window (column 3 and 4), Arrival Window (column 8 and 9) and Additional Data (columns 12 to 15) will usually be left blank.

-If the preferred timing and routing of certain services is known then consideration will need to be given by the parties to designating them as firm rights.
+66. If the preferred timing and routing of certain services is known then consideration will need to be given by the parties to designating them as firm rights.